dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 *Authors note: just a reminder that the pointer is a uint8_t pointer, so when we are storing the size, the memory cell pointed by cur_heap_position will be of type *uint8_t*, that means that in this example and the followings, the size stored can be maximum 255.
 In a real allocator we want to support bigger allocations, so using at least a `uint32_t` or even `size_t` is recommended.*

 In this example, the number indicates the size of the allocated block.
 There have already been 2 memory allocations, with the first of 2 bytes and the second of 7 bytes.
-Now if we want to iterate from the first to the last item allocated the code will looks like:
+Now if we want to iterate from the first to the last item allocated the code will look like:

 ```c
 uint8_t *cur_pointer = start_pointer;